joshmarinacci/mmowam/blog/blog.md

 }
 ```

 # Make It Nice

 That's the core of our game.
 The rest is just making it pretty.
 Since I mostly used standard CSS and Canvas I'll just cover a few interesting details.

 CSS now has vmin/vmax/hmin/hmax units which equal 1% of the max and min width and height of the page.
-Combined with flexbox you can easily center and scale a div to fit the page.
+Combined with FlexBox you can easily center and scale a div to fit the page.

 ```
 Scalable HTML (vmin/vmax & flexbox are awesome!)